filswan/swan-client/README.md

   **valid deals:** There must be at least one valid corresponding deal record.
 Check the [task-name.csv] to make sure of it.

-  **start epoch** Start epoch for deals in hours from current time is also needed, which can be changed in `start_epoch_hours` of `config.toml`
+  **start epoch:** Start epoch for deals in hours from current time is also needed, which can be changed in `start_epoch_hours` of `config.toml`

   **car file urls:** The valid downloading url of car files must be filled in before creating Swan tasks.
 Check column `car_file_url` of car.csv before sending and modify it if needed.

   **car file size:** A correct car file size should be filled in [car.csv] after car files generation

-  **Payload Cid** Also known as data cid, which should be given in [car.csv] after car files generation.
+  **Payload Cid:** Also known as data cid, which should be given in [car.csv] after car files generation.

-  **Piece Cid** Piece cid is required for offline deals,which should be given in [car.csv] after car files generation as well.
+  **Piece Cid:** Piece cid is required for offline deals,which should be given in [car.csv] after car files generation as well.